-Curiousity can be the downfall for our feline friends, but not all everyday items are safe if cats come into contact with them.
+Some everyday items are not safe for cats to come into contact with.
 Learn which seven items are particularly dangerous to your cat.

 Just like humans, cats can get intoxicated when they drink alcohol but it is believed that as little as a tablespoon of alcohol can be seriously problematic for your cat and cause liver and/or brain damage.

 The onion family, whether eaten raw, or cooked, in sufficient quantity may give your feline an unpleasant digestive upset and are best avoided.
 Keep these foods out of reach of your cat.

 Can cats drink milk?

 Most cats are lactose intolerant and giving them a saucer of milk may give them a nasty stomach upset.
 It is better to leave down a bowl of fresh water instead as branded cat milk has no nutritional value.

 Cats and antifreeze (ethylene glycol)

 Cats find antifreeze appealing because of its sweet taste.
 Ethylene Glycol is the chemical compound found in most types of antifreeze which is very toxic to cats.
 Even just a few drops of this in a puddle or spill under your car is enough to cause serious, if not fatal, kidney damage if your cat were to eat it or walk through it and then lick their paws.
 Symptoms include vomiting, drooling, loss of appetite, excessive urination or none at all.

 Paracetamol and ibuprofen tablets are highly poisonous to cats and should never be given to them as pain relief.
 Paracetamol in particular is very toxic to cats and can cause irreversible damage to their red blood vessels and liver.
 Signs to look out for include panting, difficulty breathing and a brown tongue and gums.